Kingfisher Sky: History

-In June 2007 they recorded their first album, produced by Jochem Jacobs (Textures) and Bouke Visser (Split Second Sound), in various studios under the inspiring leadership of the producer duo.
+In June 2007 they recorded their first album, produced by Jochem Jacobs and Bouke Visser, in various studios under the inspiring leadership of the producer duo.
 Hallway of Dreams was released in October of the same year and received with great reviews and, since then, the band has completed numerous shows as support for related bands such as Delain and Epica with a successful headline tour throughout the Netherlands followed.
 Within the scope of a special show in their hometown, Kingfisher Sky was joined by classical cellist Maaike Peterse, who played along on "Big Fish".
 As this cooperation proved to be very successful, Maaike soon became the seventh band member.
-In March 2008, Laser's Edge Records released Hallway of Dreams in the United States (Riverside, Zero Hour).
-Japan followed in 2008 (Disk Union).
-It was also released on Vinyl by Tonefloat Records (Porcupine Tree, Roger Waters).
-Meanwhile, Hallway of Dreams is also available in United Kingdom, Italy, France and Germany.
+In March 2008, Laser's Edge Records released Hallway of Dreams in the United States.
+Japan followed in 2008.
+It was also released on Vinyl by Tonefloat Records.
+Hallway of Dreams later became available in the United Kingdom, Italy, France and Germany.

 George van Olffen left the band in July 2009 to pursue other musical interests.
 With René Merkelbach the band found a new keyboardist, until David Gutierrez Rojas joined in November 2010.
 In April 2010, the band announced that guitarist Daan Janzing was about to leave Kingfisher Sky in order to fully concentrate on his other band My Favorite Scar.
-The new guitarist is Chris Henny.
-Kingfisher Sky released their second album 'Skin of The Earth' on 23 September 2010.
+Chris Henny later joined as the new guitarist.
+Kingfisher Sky released their second album Skin of The Earth on 23 September 2010.

 In May 2014 Eric Hoogendoorn left Kingfisher Sky and he was replaced by Nick Verschoor.
 After a successful crowdfunding campaign the money was raised to start recording their third album, Arms of Morpheus, which was released in October 2014.
 The album features Kristoffer Gildenlöw on bass on several tracks.
-In the beginning of 2016, keyboardplayer David Guiterrez Rojaz left the band to pursue other interests.
-He was replaced with Erik van Ittersum (Ayreon).
-A few months later, guitarist Chris Henny also parted ways with the band, that has continued as a six piece ever since.
+In the beginning of 2016, keyboard player David Guiterrez Rojaz left the band to pursue other interests.
+He was replaced with Erik van Ittersum.
+A few months later, guitarist Chris Henny also parted ways with the band.